Royal Albion Hotel Project, Brighton

 The first demolition machines arrive on site.
 Urgent works commence to permit reopening of the A259 in time for the Brighton Marathon.

-Scaffolding is installed along the frontage.
 The first planning applications are submitted by HNW Architects and Lewis & Co Planning.
 Heritage assessments by Archaeology South-East are completed.

 Drone footage showcases progress at the Albion and the wider Old Steine area, highlighting the scheme’s role in regenerating the Valley Gardens corridor.